Jamesemf/Recycle-Exe/# Requirements.md

 validators is a python library for validating different types of data in python.
 It provides the ability to validate if a string contains a url, which is useful when testing for returns from an API.
 **Command:** ```pip install validators```

+## Install django-mobile-detect

+django-mobile-detect is  a lightweight Python package for detecting mobile devices (including tablets).
+It uses the User-Agent string combined with specific HTTP headers to detect the mobile environment.
+**Command:** ```pip install django-mobile-detect```

 That's it!
-You've now installed Django, Pillow, geopy, qrcode, schedule, freezegun, and validators on your system.
+You've now installed Django, Pillow, geopy, qrcode, schedule, freezegun, validators and django-mobile-detect on your system.
 You can start building this web application using the libraries.